mrocklin/blog/_posts/work/2017-03-09-biased-benchmarks.md

 Spark dataframe shuffles.
 On numeric data this used to be around a 2x difference, now it's more like a 1.2x difference (at least on my current problem and machine).
-Overall this is great, seeing that another project was beating Dask motivated me to [dive in (see dask/distributed
+Overall this is great, seeing that another project was beating Dask motivated me to dive in [(see dask/distributed
 #932)](https://github.com/dask/distributed/issues/932) and this will result in
 a better experience for users in the future.
 As a developer this is also how I operate.
-I define a benchmark, profile my code, identify hot-spots, and optimize.
+I define a benchmark, profile my code, identify bottlenecks, and optimize.
 Business as usual.

 However as an author of a comparative benchmark this also somewhat dishonest;